 Again, depending on the type of lender and loan, the application and funding process can take anywhere between a day and several months.
 And once you receive the money, be sure to have a plan to pay off the debt on time — or if the interest rate is high, possibly early.

 Other frequently asked questions

-How to get a business loan to start a business
+How do I get a business loan to start a business?

 As outlined above, brand-new businesses may have a tough time getting approved for a traditional loan or line of credit, so you’ll want to focus on online lenders and microlenders.
 As you shop around, make sure you understand each lender’s eligibility standards and what information they require to complete the application process.

-How to get a business loan from a bank or credit union
+How do I get a business loan from a bank or credit union?

 If your business is well established, a bank or credit union may be willing to work with you.
 Unlike online lenders, banks and credit unions may be less likely to allow you to complete the entire application process online.

 Even if one does, it may be wise to work with a loan officer in person anyway to give you a better chance to explain your business plan and address potential concerns.